-Singapore is a very global city and its citizens have no lack of opportunities overseas.
-It is increasingly common for couples who were married in Singapore to move to other countries for a variety of reasons, whether professional or personal.
-However, marriages don’t always work out and the couple who has moved overseas may wish to file for divorce.
+Singapore is a very global city, and its citizens have no lack of opportunities overseas.
+It is increasingly common for couples who were married in Singapore to move to other countries for various reasons, whether professional or personal.
+However, marriages don’t always work out, and the couple who has moved overseas may wish to file for divorce.
 This article answers some questions that may arise in such situations.

 Can I still file for divorce in Singapore, even though I am living overseas?

-You are allowed to file for divorce in Singapore if the Singapore court has jurisdiction to hear your case.
+You can file for divorce in Singapore if the Singapore court has jurisdiction to hear your case.

 The Singapore court will have jurisdiction to hear your divorce if either you or your spouse is:

 - Domiciled in Singapore at the time of commencement of the divorce proceedings; or

 - Habitually resident in Singapore for a period of three years immediately preceding the commencement of the divorce proceedings.